ku-sldg/plih/_types/3-Typed-Recursion.md

 ## Manipulating Closures

-Lets revisit our original problem by going back and revisiting our most famous of all recursive function, factorial:
+Lets revisit our original problem by going back and revisiting factorial:

 ```text
 bind fact = (lambda x in (if (isZero x) then 1 else x * (fact x-1)))